onlabsorg/stilo/README.md

 ### Plugins
-Plugins are npm packages that can decorate the stilo store and/or add custom sub-commands to the stilo CLI.
+Plugins are npm packages that can expand the stilo store and/or add custom sub-commands to the stilo CLI.

 In order to install a plugin, you use the `stilo install` command, followed